 Walk another three blocks to this decorative fountain, and with another potable fountain to the right of it, and take a right hand turn onto the Calle Carbaca.
 Pass by a tienda on your left.

-There is no albergue in Tordillos, nor did we see any cafés, so also inquire about obtaining meals.
+There is no albergue in Tordillos, and only one café-bar, so also inquire about obtaining meals.
 There is a small tienda right along the Camino, just after the fountain as noted above.

 Within about 250 meters on the Calle Larga, come to the Iglesia Parroquial de la Asunción de Nuestra Señora, the town church, shown below.
-You are now almost exactly 15 kilometers into the day.
+You are 14.4 kilometers into the day, not quite halfway.

 We stopped here in the shade to have a quick cookie break and a nice respite from the hot sun.
 We had hoped to find a bite to eat here in a café, but instead we had cookies from our pack, waiting for a better opportunity in Garcihernández farther down the road.